 There is also a significant capacity of onshore wind in the licence area, mainly along the north coasts of Devon and Cornwall.
-This includes the largest connected site of any technology in the licence area, the Fullabrook Wind Farm in North Devon, which has a capacity of 66 MW.
+This includes the 66 MW Fullabrook Wind Farm in North Devon, which is the largest connected site of any technology in the licence area.

-The licence area also contains over 600 MW of fossil-fuelled and waste-fuelled generation sites.
+The licence area also contains over 700 MW of fossil-fuelled and waste-fuelled generation sites.
 These sites are typically located near urban areas with high electricity demand, as seen around Bristol, Plymouth, Exeter and Torbay.

-South West licence area; baseline connections
+South West licence area - baseline connections